-What is the role of the educational psychologist in the assessment and treatment of children with special needs? by Angela Weeks, SPELD SA Clinical Director
+What is the role of the psychologist in the assessment and treatment of children with special needs? by Angela Weeks, SPELD SA Clinical Director

-A key role of the educational psychologist is to measure a child’s intellectual abilities.
+A key role of the psychologist is to measure a child’s intellectual abilities.
 They do this by giving the child a number of brief tests which provide an overall IQ score and a profile of the child’s intellectual strengths and weaknesses.

 Intellecual Assessment involves testing in the following areas:

 • processing speed

 There are now nine major psychological batteries suitable for use with school-age children, the best known in Australia being the WISC-IV, the DAS, the BAS – II and the Stanford-Binet V.

 A psychologist will also assess the child’s achievements in reading, spelling, written work and mathematics to see whether their skills are at the level expected based on their intellectual abilities.